promregator/promregator/docs/enrichment.md

 # Enrichment performed by Promregator

-Promregator automatically enriches the metrics provided by the targets with additional labels.
+Promregator may enrich metrics provided by the targets with additional labels automatically.
+By default, this option is enabled.
 Moreover, it also provides additional metrics to support you.

 In general, there are three cases where additional metrics/labels may appear: